shintaromori/contagion-vs-macro-defaults/README.md

 This repository contains the scripts used to generate the figures and tables reported in the paper.

+The data used in this study are proprietary (Moody’s) and cannot be publicly shared.
+Please contact the authors for inquiries regarding data access.

 ## Citation

 If you use this code, please cite: